jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 However, it is substantial to exercise caution when considering the direct transposition of hydrogen applications from the automotive industry to #glspl("swith") on the scale of large commercial aircraft, such as the Airbus A350-1000.
 A more judicious strategy involves conducting a series of smaller-scale experimental and numerical studies, incrementally approaching the scale of a large aircraft.
 This approach allows for the systematic accumulation of knowledge and the careful management of risks associated with scaling up hydrogen technologies in aviation.
-A potential path towards achieving this goal, emphasizing the importance of a gradual,
+A potential path towards achieving this goal, emphasizing the importance of a gradual, systematic strategy for research and development, was outlined.
-// TODO maybe: systematic procedure ?
-methodical approach to research and development, was outlined.
 ])